For general media inquiries (members of the media only) please call (816) 340-7033 or email us.

 There are several things that stand out.
 One is to be your authentic self and not try to fit into any mold others may have for you.
 Another is to trust your instincts.
 When I've second guessed my gut, I've usually come out on the losing side.
 Another good piece of advice for me that I have come to embrace is to know your worth.
 Understand your strengths and where you can be stronger and make the adjustment.
 You can't let someone else dictate your worth.

 But, the best life advice I've gotten came from my great-grandmother, which I have also used in my career.
 She said to treat people how you want to be treated.

 Pick an area and become an expert in it.
 Choose something within your field and learn it—inside and out—so you become the "go-to" person on that topic.
 Your area of expertise will likely change over time, but the value in making yourself irreplaceable will stay with you throughout your career.

 The best career advice I received was to "speak up."
 We women tend to hold back, assuming our answer is not fully baked.
 However, in working with markets, there are too many variables and there is no perfect answer.
 We must assimilate all data, analyze them deeply, make educated decisions and be willing to fail, learn from failures and still come back ready to do the same every day.

 In a professional environment, come prepared and advocate for yourself—highlight your skills and your willingness to take on additional responsibilities, and add value to your team.

 The advice I tend to most often apply is "Don't bring problems; bring solutions."
 This keeps me focused on the positive—finding better and more effective ways to accomplish goals.
-I find it empowering because it puts the accountability on me for solving issues and affecting change.
+I find it empowering because it puts the accountability on me for solving issues and effecting change.

 Check out opportunities to work with us, a company more invested in you.